Overview of sharing and collaborating on Excel data

 In this article

-Using Excel Services to share data while maintaining one version of the workbook
+Using SharePoint Services to share data while maintaining one version of the workbook

-If you have access to Excel Services, a part of Microsoft Office SharePoint Server 2007 that is capable of running Excel Calculation Services, you can save a workbook to that server so that other users can access all or parts of it in a browser.
+If you have access to an installation of SharePoint Services that is capable of running Excel Calculation Services (a server such as this is also referred to as having Excel Services enabled), you can save a workbook to that server so that other users can access all or parts of it in a web browser.

-After they are saved to the server, workbooks are displayed by Microsoft Office Excel Web Access.
-With Excel Web Access, users can view and interact with worksheets in a familiar browser environment as well as calculate, create snapshots, refresh data, and extract values from the workbooks.
+In a web browser, users can view and interact with worksheets in a grid as well as calculate, create snapshots, refresh data, and extract values from the workbooks.
 Workbooks can also be used in dashboard reports.
 (Similar to a car dashboard, a dashboard report visually presents critical data in summary form so that users can get the information that they need at a glance.)
-Furthermore, users are not required to have Microsoft Office Excel 2007 installed on their local computers in order to use Excel Web Access.
+Furthermore, users are not required to have Excel installed on their local computers in order to view workbook data in the browser.

-The following illustration demonstrates Excel Web Access in a dashboard report.
+The following illustration demonstrates the use of published workbook data in a dashboard report.

-When you save a workbook to Excel Services, the entire workbook is placed on the server, but you can specify the parts of the workbook (such as individual worksheets, named ranges, or charts) that you want to display in the browser.
-You can also set parameters to allow interactivity by specifying single cells that can be edited on the worksheet that is viewable.
-For example, you can specify cells into which users can enter values that are used by formulas in other cells, and then users can see the results that are calculated by Excel Services.
+When you publish a workbook, the entire workbook is saved on the server, but you can specify only the parts of the workbook (such as individual worksheets, named ranges, or charts) that you want to display in the Web browser.
+You can also set parameters to allow interactivity by specifying single cells that can be edited on the worksheet that is viewable in the browser.
+For example, you can specify cells into which users can enter values that are used by formulas in other cells, and then users can see the results that are calculated.